rcardin/http4s-tutorial/README.md

 For sure, we need a `Movie`, and a movie has a `Director`, many `Actors`, a `Synopsis`, and finally a `Review`.
 Without dwelling on the details, we can identify the following APIs among the others:

- * Getting all movies of a director (i.e., Zack Snyder)
+ * Getting all movies of a director (i.e., Zack Snyder), made during a given year
  * Getting the list of actors of a movie
  * Adding a new director to the application